ewaldmire/ascender/docs/docsite/rst/release_notes/known_issues.rst

 Reactivating OAuth authentication accounts which have been deleted
 ===================================================================

 Once a user who logs in using social authentication has been deleted, the user will not be able to login again or be recreated until the system administrator runs a ``cleanup_deleted`` action with ``days=0`` to allow users to login again.
-Once ``cleanup_deleted`` has been run, Ascender must be restarted.
+Once ``cleanup_deleted`` has been run, climber must be restarted.
 Accounts which have been deleted prior to having the ``cleanup_deleted`` action run will receive a "Your account is inactive" message upon trying to login.

 Using vaulted variables in inventory sourced from a project